 • Cilantro – Chopped, fresh cilantro adds flavor and color.

-1. Sauté the onion and garlic, then add the chicken and spices and cook until browned: In a large stockpot or Dutch oven, heat the olive oil over medium-high heat.
+1. Sautรฉ: In a large stockpot or Dutch oven, heat the olive oil over medium-high heat.
 Once the oil is hot and begins to shimmer, add the onion and garlic cloves.
-Sauté for 5 to 6 minutes until softened.
+Sautรฉ for 5 to 6 minutes or until softened.
 Add the ground chicken, salt, pepper, cumin, and smoked paprika.
-Continue to cook until the chicken is browned and cooked through, about 8 to 10 minutes.
-Turn the heat down to low, then add the diced green chilies.
+Continue to cook until the chicken is browned and cooked through about 8 to 10 minutes.
+Reduce the heat to low, and add the diced green chilies.

-2. Blend one-half of the beans in a food processor: In a food processor or blender, add one can of the beans, in addition to the drained liquid from the second can, then blend until smooth.
-You can add some of the chicken stock to thin it out, if necessary.
+2. Blend: In a food processor or blender, add one can of the beans in addition to the drained liquid from the second can.
+Blend until smooth.
+You can add some of the chicken stock to thin it out if necessary.

 Store leftover white bean chili in an airtight container in the fridge for up to 3 days.
 To reheat, place in a pot over medium heat and heat until warm, or reheat in 30-second intervals in the microwave.